tueimage/essential-skills/numpy-scipy-matplotlib.md

 plt.show()
 ```

 As you can see, Matplotlib has chosen some colors for you.
 If you don't like these, you can change them with the `cmap` parameter.
-For example, to show grayscale images, you can use
+For example, to show grayscale images, you can use:

 ```python
 a = np.array([[1, 2, 3], [2, 3, 1], [3, 1, 2]])